bakerjm24450/EE419/lab2/README.md

 # EE 419 Lab 2

-Building on Lab 1, this lab adds a PN532 NFC scanner, connected via the SPI interface.
-It also runs a simple webserver to display some status information about the system.
+Building on Lab 1, this lab adds a PN532 NFC scanner, connected via the SPI or I2C interface.

 ## Configure the Project